mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

   - **Step 4 (Section 4.3.3) :** Harmonize the outcome and exposure data using TwoSampleMR package.

-  - **Step 4 (Section 4.4) :** From the exposure and outcome, get data on a specific chromosome and within *chosen* distance and LD-range.
+  - **Step 4 (Section 4.4) :** From the harmonized dataset, get data on a specific chromosome and within *chosen* distance and LD-range.
 You can                                        either

     - **Step 4.1 (Section 4.4.1) :**   Choose your *Snp* and get data within *chosen* distance using `Prune_Snps_pos.py`.
     - **Step 4.2 (Section 4.4.2) :**   Choose your *Snp* and get data within *chosen* LD-range using `Prune_Snps_LD.py`.